EffectOrientedProgramming/book/Chapters/04_Configuration.md

 Something around how like typical DI, the "graph" of dependencies gets resolved "for you" This typically happens in some completely new/custom phase, that does follow standard code paths.
-Dependencies on effects propagate to effects which use effects.
+Dependencies on Effects propagate to Effects which use Effects.

 ```scala 3 mdoc:runzio
 import zio.*